-\end{proof} By \cite{R} Proposition 15.11 a Borel measure $\mu$ on a metrizable space $X$ is \emph{regular}, ie. for any Borel set $A$, $\mu(A) = \inf \{ \mu(U): U \ $ is open and $ \ A \subset U \}$.
+\end{proof} By \cite{R} Proposition 15.11 a Borel measure $\mu$ on a metrizable space $X$ is \emph{regular}, i.e. for any Borel set $A$, $\mu(A) = \inf \{ \mu(U): U \ $ is open and $ \ A \subset U \}$.
 It follows that $A$ is contained in a $G_{\d}$ set $A_1$ with $\mu(A_1 \setminus A) = 0$.
 The inclusion of $A$ into $A_1$ thus induces a measure space isomorphism.
 If $X$ is Polish, then $A_1$ is Polish as well.
-It then follows from Proposition \ref{prop3.03} and Theorem \ref{theo3.08}that if $(X,\B_X,\mu)$ are $(Y,\B_Y,\nu)$ are nonatomic Polish measure spaces and $A \in \B_X, B \in \B_Y$ with $\mu(A) = \nu(B) > 0$, then the measures spaces restricted to $A$ and $B$ are isomorphic.
+It then follows from Proposition \ref{prop3.03} and Theorem \ref{theo3.08}that if $(X,\mu)$ are $(Y,\nu)$ are nonatomic Polish measure spaces and $A \in \B_X, B \in \B_Y$ with $\mu(A) = \nu(B) > 0$, then the measures spaces restricted to $A$ and $B$ are isomorphic.
 Notice that since the measures are nonatomic, sets of positive measure like $A$ and $B$ are uncountable.
-For Polish measure spaces the map $T \mapsto T^*$ from measure space maps to measure algebra maps is a bijection, we use the topology from the space of measure algebra maps and so a sequence $\{ T_n \}$ of measure space maps converges to $T$ when for every Borel subset $E$ of the range we have $\mu(T^{-1}_n(E) + T^{-1}(E)) \to 0$.
-Thus, we have:
+For Polish measure spaces the map $T \mapsto T^*$ from measure space maps to measure algebra maps is a bijection.
+So we use the topology from the space of measure algebra maps to make this a homeomorphism.
+Thus, a sequence $\{ T_n \}$ of measure space maps converges to $T$ when for every Borel subset $E$ of the range we have $\mu(T^{-1}_n(E) + T^{-1}(E)) \to 0$.
+From Theorem \ref{theo3.06} we have: